sbulav/do-k8s-challenge/README.md

 ![adding_policy02](assets/images/adding_policy02.png)

-Now let's push an image into our registry.
+Now let's push an image into our Digital Ocean Container Registry.
 I'll use `nginx:latest` for that:

 ``` bash
 docker tag nginx:latest registry.digitalocean.com/do-k8s-challenge-cr/nginx:latest
 docker push registry.digitalocean.com/do-k8s-challenge-cr/nginx:latest
 ```

+After successful deployment new Policies should enforce:
+- label `app.kubernetes.io/name` is set
+- only images from `registry.digitalocean.com` are allowed

-After successful deployment, let's try to run Pods with images from different
+Let's try to run Pods with images from different registries:
-registries:

 ![adding_policy03](assets/images/adding_policy03.png)

-As you can see, image from `DockerHub` was blocked, while Policy allow to run image from `quay.io`.
-Another policy require to set up correct label for app name.
+As you can see, image from `DockerHub` was blocked, and label is required for Pod creation.

-After requirements were satisfied, Pod was created.
+After requirements were satisfied, Pod with image from `registry.digitalocean.com` was created.